Canop/broot/client-server.md

 - [ ] implement a command "GetRoot" to
 - [ ] have convincing use cases implemented
 - [ ] make available with TCP localhost sockets on windows ?
-- [ ] stop hiding behing a compilation flag
+- [ ] stop hiding behind a compilation flag